 Related: NBA Power Rankings

 Dubbed The Unicorn, Kristaps Porzingis is a unique beast.
 Standing 7-foot-3, even though he’s never quite led the NBA in blocks per game, some players have suggested he’s the toughest rim protector to score on in basketball.
-What makes him special is the added ability to also average 19.4 PPG, as he’s done in his career, while shooting 36% from distance.
-Yeah, Porzingod is one of basketball’s best big men currently in the Association.
+What makes him special is the ability to average 19.6 PPG, as he’s done in his career, while shooting 35% from distance.
+He’s one of basketball’s best bigs in the Association.

 6. Bam Adebayo, Miami Heat

 Matching his nickname, Bam has a lot of explosiveness and power in his game, playing much bigger than his 6-foot-9 frame suggests.
 A three-time member of the NBA All-Defensive team, Adebayo forms a potent duo with Jimmy Butler and is certainly one of basketball’s best centers today.

 Commonly referred to as the best shooting big in the NBA, Karl-Anthony Towns has a special skill set.
 One of the biggest knocks on KAT has been a lack of defense and an inability to win a playoff series.
 While Gobert is technically the Timberwolves’ starting five, Towns still sees a lot of time at center too.

 Since he rarely misses games and has such a knack for scoring, Towns could someday be among the top centers of all time from an efficiency standpoint.
 But if he can’t find playoff success, KAT could largely be forgotten about.